Football at the 1936 Summer Olympics: Final tournament

 The Italians, winners against the Austrians at the 1934 World Cup now found the Olympic side, with ten changes, a completely different proposition.
-The Azzurri included players such as Alfredo Foni, Pietro Rava and Ugo Locatelli, who would all play in their World Cup victory in Paris.
+The Azzurri included players such as Alfredo Foni, Pietro Rava and Ugo Locatelli, who would all play in their World Cup victory in Paris two years later.
 That they eventually prevailed was due to two incidents: the first when their bespectacled forward Frossi scored, the second when Weingartner, the German referee, was literally restrained from sending off Archille Piccini after fouling two Americans.
 Italian players held both his arms and covered his mouth in protest.
 Piccini stayed on the park, Italy won.
 This was something more than Sweden managed in their tie with Japan the next day in Berlin.
-Two-nil up within 45 minutes, their loss was recorded by the Swedish commentator, Sven Jerring, calling “Japanese, Japanese, Japanese, Japanese all over” (Japaner, japaner, japaner, överallt japaner) during the final minutes as the Japanese defenders held out to run out as winners 3–2.
+Two-nil up within 45 minutes, their loss was recorded by the Swedish commentator, Sven Jerring, calling "Japanese, Japanese, Japanese, Japanese all over" (Japaner, japaner, japaner, överallt japaner) during the final minutes as the Japanese defenders held out to run out as winners 3–2.
 It marked the first time an Asian side had participated in either the World Cup or Olympic Games football competition and the first time an Asian side emerged victorious.
 Their neighbours, China, lost 0–2 to Great Britain on the next day.
 Otherwise there were wins for Peru and the hosts, 9–0 versus Luxembourg.

 First round

 Quarter-finals

 Italy defeated Japan after Pozzo's decision to include Biagi, who scored goals.
 The same day at the Poststadion, Berlin before a crowd that included Goebbels, Göring, Hess and Hitler, Germany were knocked out 2–0 by Norway.
-Goebbels wrote: "The Führer is very excited, I can barely contain myself.
+Goebbels wrote: "The Führer is very excited, I also can barely contain myself.
 A real bath of nerves."
 Norway went on to draw with Italy in the first round of the 1938 FIFA World Cup.
 Germany lost 2–0 and Hitler, who had never seen a football match before, and had originally planned to watch the rowing, left early in a huff.

 The following day at the Hertha Platz, Austria played Peru.
 The match was highly contested, and the game went into overtime when the Peruvians drew with the Austrians after being two goals behind.
 Peru 'scored' five goals during extra time, of which three were disallowed by the referee, and won 4–2.
 The Austrians demanded a rematch on the grounds that Peruvian fans had stormed the field, and because the field did not meet the requirements for a football game.
 Austria further claimed that the Peruvian players had manhandled the Austrian players and that spectators, one holding a revolver, had "swarmed down on the field."
 Peru was notified of this situation, and they attempted to go to the assigned meeting but were delayed by a German parade.
 In the end, the Peruvian defence was never heard, and the Olympic Committee and FIFA sided with the Austrians.
 The rematch was scheduled to be replayed behind closed doors on 10 August, and later rescheduled to be taken on 11 August.